Disqus

-Disqus (/dɪsˈkʌs/) is an American blog comment hosting service for web sites and online communities that use a networked platform.
+Disqus (/dɪsˈkʌs/) is an American blog comment hosting service for websites and online communities that use a networked platform.
 The company's platform includes various features, such as social integration, social networking, user profiles, spam and moderation tools, analytics, email notifications, and mobile commenting.
 It was founded in 2007 by Daniel Ha and Jason Yan as a Y Combinator startup.